-‘Days Of Our Lives’ Spoilers: Stefan-Gabby Bond, Hope’s Tricky Curiosity, Kayla Vents, Eli Supports Gabi
+‘Days Of Our Lives’ Spoilers: Stefan-Gabby Bond, Hope’s Tricky Curiosity, Kayla Vents, And Eli Supports Gabi

 Friday, March 23: Hope Spies & Courtroom Confession

-Days Of Our Lives spoilers two weeks ahead reveal that on Friday, two major events will happen.
+Days Of Our Lives spoilers reveal that on Friday, March 23, two major events will happen.
 First, Hope Brady (Kristian Alfonso) sees Stefan with a woman.
 She will likely be curious, but doesn’t realize that she is looking at Abby.

 “Gabigail” is being bold and brazen enough to pretend to be Abby to family and friends.
 There is also new identities emerging.
 It is only a matter of time before someone realizes that Abby is literally not herself.